Rawflow/Bonne-projection/README.md

 # Bonne-projection
-Map projection of earth(only parallels and meridians) with some rhumb lines.
+Map projection of earth(only parallels and meridians) with some great-circle lines.